 The dashboard is updated on a monthly basis.

 This work is supported by the Ontario Health Data Platform (OHDP), a Province of Ontario initiative to support Ontario’s ongoing response to COVID-19 and its related impacts.
 The opinions, results and conclusions reported in this paper are those of the authors and are independent from the funding sources.
 No endorsement by the OHDP, its partners, or the Province of Ontario is intended or should be inferred.

-This dashboard is supported by ICES, which is funded by an annual grant from the Ontario Ministry of Health (MOH) and the Ministry of Long-Term Care (MLTC).
-Parts of this report are based on data and information compiled and provided by the Ontario Ministry of Health and Public Health Ontario.
-The analyses, conclusions, opinions, and statements expressed herein are solely those of the authors and do not reflect those of the funding or data sources; no endorsement is intended or should be inferred.
-We would like to acknowledge Public Health Ontario for access to case level data from iPHIS Plus and COVID-19 laboratory data, as well as assistance with data interpretation.
-We also thank the staff of Ontario’s public health units who are responsible for COVID-19 case and contact management and data collection within iPHIS Plus.
+This work is supported by the Applied Health Research Questions (AHRQ) Portfolio at ICES, which is funded by the Ontario Ministry of Health.
+For more information on AHRQ and how to submit a request, please visit www.ices.on.ca/DAS/AHRQ.
+This work is also supported by the Ontario Health Data Platform (OHDP), a Province of Ontario initiative to support Ontario’s ongoing response to COVID-19 and its related impacts.
+Parts of this material are based on data and information compiled and provided by Ontario Ministry of Health, the Canadian Institute for Health Information and Public Health Ontario.
+The analyses, conclusions, opinions and statements expressed herein are solely those of the authors and do not reflect those of ICES, the OHDP, the funding or data sources; no endorsement is intended or should be inferred.
+We would like to acknowledge Public Health Ontario for access to case level data from CCM and COVID-19 laboratory data, as well as assistance with data interpretation.
+We also thank the staff of Ontario’s public health units who are responsible for COVID-19 case and contact management and data collection within CCM.